Harri Webb

-Harri Webb (7 September 1920 – 31 December 1994) was a Welsh poet, Welsh nationalist, journalist and librarian.
+Harri Webb (born Harry Webb; 7 September 1920 – 31 December 1994) was a Welsh poet, journalist and librarian, and a prominent Welsh republican nationalist.

 Early life

-Harri Webb was born in Swansea on the 7th of September 1920, at 45 Tŷ Coch Road in Sketty, but before he was two years old, his family moved to Catherine Street, nearer the city centre.
+Harri Webb, baptised Harry Webb, was born on 7 September 1920 at 45 Tŷ Coch Road in Sketty, Swansea.
+Before he was two years old, his family moved to Catherine Street, closer to the city centre.
 Webb grew up in a working-class environment in the docklands of Swansea.
 He attended Oxford Street and Glanmôr Secondary Boys' School, where he was said to be an exceptional pupil.

 In 1938, he was the first from his school to win a local education authority scholarship, and went to the Magdalen College of the University of Oxford to study languages, specialising in French, Spanish and Portuguese – a period of his life to which he made virtually no reference in his writings.
+However, he later described this period as one during which he "worked, got drunk and learned how to smoke".
 While he was at university, his studies were negatively affected by the death of his mother; he graduated with a third-class degree in 1941.

 World War II

 After the outbreak of World War II, Webb volunteered to serve in the Royal Navy and applied his language skills as an interpreter.
 This included work with the Free French in the Mediterranean, with periods in Algeria, Palestine and Libya during the Battle of the Mediterranean.
-In 1942, Webb was onboard the HMS Tetcott, the final ship to escape Tobruk before the city fell to the advancing Afrika Korps.
+In 1942, Webb was on board HMS Tetcott, the final ship to escape Tobruk before the city fell to the advancing Afrika Korps.
 In later life, he recounted his terrifying experience of being dive-bombed at sea during the escape.
 In addition, he saw action in the North Atlantic during the Battle of the Atlantic.

 Following the conclusion of the war, Webb was demobilised in Scotland in 1946.
 It was during his shore leave in the country that he became familiar with the work of Hugh MacDiarmid, a controversial Scottish nationalist and Marxist poet.
 Webb had displayed little interest in politics up to this stage in his life; however, MacDiarmid's work proved to be the catalyst for his own burgeoning Welsh republicanism.